rubenjoy/rms-frontend/README.md

  into employees object or <em>associative map</em> with ID as key and employee as value.</del> CANCELLED
  7. isolate the style into css file
+ 8. remove employeeId from address, location, grade, employement, and dependant.

 CHANGELOG